Vorxiu/YTQuickdl/README.md

 - Easy installation
 - setupMultiple configurations for different use cases easily
 - Many more
+- Now correctly downloads a playlist into a folder named after the playlist
 # Prerequisites

 - Termux for Android